Azure-Samples/azure-sdk-for-go-samples/README.md

 products:
 - azure
 page_type: sample
-description: "A collection of samples, showing how to use the Azure SDK for Go."
+description: "A collection of samples showing how to use the Azure SDK for Go."
 ---

 # Azure SDK for Go Samples